processmining-in-logistics/psm/docs/how_to_build.md

 1. Copy file `log4j.properties` into the same directory
 1. Execute `java -cp "perf_spec-assembly-1.1.0.jar" org.processmining.scala.viewers.spectrum.view.Form`

-Increase the JVM heap size for working with large event logs.
+Increase the JVM heap size for working with large event logs using `-Xmx` JVM option, e.g., `java -Xmx30G -cp "perf_spec-assembly-1.1.0.jar" org.processmining.scala.viewers.spectrum.view.Form`

 ## 3. Working from an IDE (Optional)
 1. Make sure that you successfully built the project in the command line (i.e., you executed `compile` and `package` in `sbt` and did not `clean` the results by another command).